 Buildings are so old fashioned.
 Why go to a shop when you can just order online and have it delivered straight to the door?
 Every year we are transferring new aspects of our lives from the physical into the digital world.
 The office is no exception.
 While most businesses still have an office space, newer enterprises are starting to move away from that.
 With so much new technology at our disposal, it is easy to do away with the old-fashioned physical office and create a virtual one instead.
-Anybody that is considering starting a new business should think about creating a virtual workspace and whether having an office is necessary?
+Anyone considering starting a new business should think about creating a virtual workspace and whether having an office is necessary?

 Why Go Virtual?